kubauth/kubauth/instructions.md

 The page template will be in resources/templates/index.gohtml Style will be the same as the resource/templates/login.gohtml.
 Put the css in a separate file

 Arrange for index and login gohtml to share the same css file, without altering visual aspect of any

+In index.gohtml, <div class="app-icon">, display the first letter if the displayName, in uppercase

 ----